Jimmy444-boot/AB_test_analysis/README.md

 Sql was used to extract necessary information from the database.

-Please follow this this link: https://docs.google.com/spreadsheets/d/1z3K-crqhsnKbn-mDn1L4K_Q6mPancaSyI9e4TMgB5KE/edit?usp=sharing to see how the AB test was conducted as weel as the result of my AB test on the sales website.
+Please follow this this link: https://docs.google.com/spreadsheets/d/1z3K-crqhsnKbn-mDn1L4K_Q6mPancaSyI9e4TMgB5KE/edit?usp=sharing to see how the AB test was conducted as well as the result of my AB test on the sales website.

 In the google, a binomial calculator was built for AB test calculator. this calculator was used to derive my result.